 Which is the Best Laser Link Golf Rangefinder for You?

 Laser Link definitely has a rangefinder that can fit everyone’s needs.
-If you’re attracted to the pistol-shaped design that belongs to the Laser Link family and you want every feature possible, then the Switch Tour is definitely worth the extra cost to have it all.
+If you’re attracted to the pistol-shaped design that belongs to the Laser Link family and you want every feature possible and maximum yardage, then the Red Hot 2 is definitely the way to go.